Lake Maggiore: Geography

 The lake basin has tectonic-glacial origins and its volume is 37 km³.
 The lake has a surface area of about 213 km2, a maximum length of 54 km (on a straight line) and, at its widest, is 12 km.
 Its main tributaries are the Ticino, the Maggia (forming a very large delta), the Toce (by which it receives the outflow of Lake Orta) and the Tresa (which is the sole emissary of Lake Lugano).
 The rivers Verzasca, Giona, and Cannobino also flow into the lake.
 Its outlet is the Ticino which, in turn, joins the river Po just south-east of Pavia.

 The lake's jagged banks are surrounded by the Pennine and Lepontine Alps, and Lugano Prealps.
 Prominent peaks around the lake are the Gridone, Monte Tamaro, Monte Nudo and the Mottarone.
-The highest mountain overlooking Lake Maggiore is Monte Rosa (4634 m), located about 50 km west of it.
+The highest mountain overlooking Lake Maggiore is Monte Rosa (4634 m), about 50 km west of it.
 The western bank is in Piedmont (provinces of Novara and Province of Verbano-Cusio-Ossola) and the eastern in Lombardy (province of Varese), whereas the most northerly section extends 13 km into the canton of Ticino, where it constitutes its lowest point above sea level as well as that of Switzerland.
 The culminating point of the lake's drainage basin is the Grenzgipfel summit of Monte Rosa at 4618 m above sea level.